top of page

 Marine Radio Qualifications

-Do I really need a Marine Radio Licence?
+Do I need a Marine Radio Licence?

-The Australian Radio Communications Act 1992 specifies that it is a legal requirement that If you use a VHF or HF radio on board your boat then the operator of that radio must hold an Operator’s Certificate of Proficiency.
+The Australian Radio Communications Act 1992 specifies that it is a legal requirement that if you use a VHF or HF radio on board your boat, then the operator of that radio must hold an Operator’s Certificate of Proficiency.

 Both the Short Range Operator Certificate of Proficiency (SROCP) and Long Range Operator Certificate of Proficiency (LROCP) courses are based on ACMA requirements.